srikg-msai22/wordle-drl-final-project/README.md

 ## Methodology

 Existing approaches to solve Wordle are mainly focused on information theory.
-Tgus project is focused on using Deep Reinforcement Learning to solve this problem.
+This project is focused on using Deep Reinforcement Learning to solve this problem.

 We tried the following methods: